 Podcasts are a booming business, and many audio pros are seeing more and more work dedicated to this platform.
 Mac and Windows users have plenty of options for professionally recording and mastering audio, but Linux users aren’t quite as lucky.
-Yet if you really love the penguin, there are still awesome podcast tools for producing high-quality podcasts on Linux.
+Yet, if you really love the penguin, there are still awesome podcast tools for producing high-quality podcasts on Linux.

 Audacity is a multi-platform audio recording suite used by everyone from professionals to total novices.
 It’s free and open-source software that can be used to record sound files from nearly any source.
 While it lacks the polished user interface and gee-whiz filters sported by high-end audio software, it absolutely includes the functions you’ll need to record a high-quality podcast.

 Ardour will offer a greater degree of power and control than Audacity, but it comes with a steep learning curve.
 Thanks to that, we don’t recommend Ardour for novice engineers.
 But if you need a little more recording power or broader VST compatibility, Ardour is what you need.
-Just like Audacity, Ardour is free, but users are encouraged to pay a small amount to support ongoing development of professional-grade software.
+Just like Audacity, Ardour is free, but users are encouraged to pay a small amount to support the ongoing development of professional-grade software.

 3. Open Broadcaster Studio

-With built-in “scene” management, you can toggle between different video inputs like web cams, screen capture and pre-recorded video.
+With built-in “scene” management, you can toggle between different video inputs, like web cams, screen capture and pre-recorded video.
 You can even edit the stream live, inserting titles or other interstitial elements into the broadcast as it unfolds.
 The software also includes built-in recording for live broadcasts, allowing for archiving or rebroadcasting later.

 4. Open Shot

-For video podcasts you’ll need a reliable video editing platform.
+For video podcasts, you’ll need a reliable video editing platform.
 Open Shot is the best Linux video editor available right now, with a long history of ongoing development.
 It is designed to be simple, focusing on common video-editing tasks while putting aside professional use cases.
-It should cover the majority of your needs, but if you need a beefier video editor, you can check out Cinelerra, a more fully-featured application.
+It should cover the majority of your needs, but if you need a beefier video editor, you can check out Cinelerra, a more full-featured application.

-5. USB Audio Interface
+5. Audio Interface